charmed-kubernetes/kubernetes-docs/pages/k8s/supported-versions.md

 For additional support, learn more about [Ubuntu Pro][support] as well as [managed Kubernetes solutions][managed] from Canonical.

+Please visit the Canonical [Support page][support] for more details of our professional support programmes.

 <!-- LINKS -->

 [support]: /support